-- Accrued Vacation and Sick Leave\ - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums - Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care

-• Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated)
+- Accrued Vacation and Sick Leave - Employer-Paid Health/Medical/Dental Premiums - Employer-Paid Disability Insurance Premiums - Employer-Paid Life Insurance Premiums - Employer-Paid Contributions to acceptable retirement funds/pension plans - Employer-Paid Contributions to acceptable deferred compensation funds - Employer-Paid Child Day Care - Employer-Paid Claims for Health/Medical/Dental Insurance when the provider is self-insured (may be allocated) - ACCRUED LEAVE.
+If the provider chooses to report accrued leave expenses not yet subject to payroll taxes, they must be reported as employee benefits.
+Providers must maintain adequate documentation to substantiate that costs reported one year as accrued benefits are not also reported, either the same or another year, as salaries and wages.
+See 1 TAC §355.103(b)(1)(A)(iii)(III)(-c-).

 Note: Costs that are not employee benefits Per 1 TAC §355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific accountability report line items in Step 8.f., unless they are subject to payroll taxes, in which case they are to be reported as salaries and wages.
-See 1 TAC §355.103(b)(1)(A)(iii)(III)(-e-) and instructions on meals for staff, supplies for staff meal preparation, staff personal vehicle mileage reimbursement and housing costs for live-in staff for further direction on the correct reporting of these costs.
+See 1 TAC $\{355.103(b)(1)(A)(iii)(III)(-e-)\}$ and instructions on meals for staff, supplies for staff meal preparation, staff personal vehicle mileage reimbursement and housing costs for live-in staff for further direction on the correct reporting of these costs.